wwivbbs/docs/docs/usenet.md

 POPNAME = [your alias] ; used as your display name on NNTP posts

 [GENERAL]
-DOMAIN=[your domain.com] ; used with POPNAME to create you@your.com email address for NNTP
+ONECALL = N ; prevents WINS from launching POP when tossing news DOMAIN=[your domain.com] ; used with POPNAME to create you@your.com email address for NNTP

 [NEWS]